-If we concentrate on panel (c) of Figure 3, we see that right after the end of the first lock-down, both indicators are roughly "plateauing" just under 1, with $\hat{R}$ being slightly above $\varepsilon$ .
-We concentrate here on the green line, i.e. our estimation of R. This estimated $\hat{R}$ then rises quickly to a higher plateau in the first half of July to indicate greater transmissibility, and stays at a level of about 1.2 until mid-August.
-At that same time $\varepsilon$ first remains put at a level smaller than 1 and becomes greater than 1 a few days later, effectively crossing $\hat{R}$ at the beginning of August and accelerating all along until about mid-August.
+Let us now center the discussion around panel (c) of Figure 3 and focus first on the period preceding vaccination, which is represented by the grey area.
+We see that right after the end of the first lockdown, both indicators are hovering below 1, with $\hat{R}$ being slightly above $\varepsilon$ .
+We concentrate here on the green line, i.e. our estimation of R, since the estimate by Santé Publique France is no longer included in the public data-set since August 12, 2022.
+Our estimated $\hat{R}$ then rises quickly to a higher plateau in the first half of July 2020 to indicate greater transmissibility, and stays at a level of about 1.2 until mid-August 2020.
+At that same time $\varepsilon$ first remains put at a level smaller than 1 and becomes greater than 1 a few days later, effectively crossing $\hat{R}$ at the beginning of August and accelerating all along until about mid-August 2020.

 The difference in dynamics of both indicators for France can easily be explained by looking at panel (b) in Figure 3.
-Here, we report the two terms that appear in equation (5), that is, A, the infectivity contribution (orange curve), and B, the test contribution (red curve).
-The latter graph exhibits spikes, due to the fact that much less tests, if any, are performed during week-ends.
-The test contribution follows a downward trend that simply reveals the fact that tests being done in a given period constitute, over time, a smaller and smaller fraction of the cumulated amount of diagnostics.
-What we see in panel (b) in particular is that before August 5, the test contribution B is greater than the infectivity contribution A that has, at first, also a downward trend.
+Here, we report the two terms that appear in equation (5), that is, A, the infectivity intensity (orange curve), and B, the test intensity (red curve).
+The latter graph exhibits spikes, again due to the fact that much less tests, if any, are performed during week-ends.
+The test intensity follows a downward trend that simply reveals the fact that tests being done in a given period constitute, over time, a smaller and smaller fraction of the cumulated amount of diagnostics.

+What we see in panel (b) in particular is that before July 29, the test intensity B is greater than the infectivity intensity A that has, at first, also a downward trend.
 A greater testing rate implies that more cases will be found.
-This corresponds to the period when R is greater than $\varepsilon$ .
+This corresponds to the period when $\hat{R}$ is greater than $\varepsilon$ .
 But $\hat{R}$ basically overestimates viral activity because it does not consider tests and focuses on cases only, while $\varepsilon$ takes account of this because it looks at the ratio of both infectivity and test contributions.
-The opposite is true for the period after August 5, when the infectivity intensity A becomes greater than the test intensity B, hence $\varepsilon$ greater than $\hat{R}$ .
-Despite growing daily tests until the end of August, as we can see in panel (d) of Figure 3, R remains first at a plateau but then steadily declines until the second half of September.
+The opposite is true for the period after July 29, when the infectivity intensity A becomes greater than the test intensity B, hence $\varepsilon$ greater than $\hat{R}$ .
+Despite growing daily tests until the end of August, as we can see in panel (d) of Figure 3, $\hat{R}$ remains first at a plateau but then steadily declines until the second half of September.